Trigger finger

 It is important to mention that, in some cases, trigger finger may occur without an apparent cause.

-In some cases, the doctor may order an X-ray or MRI to rule out other conditions, such as a bone injury or tumor, that can cause similar symptoms.
+In some cases, your doctor may order an X-ray or MRI to rule out other conditions, such as a bone injury or tumor, that can cause similar symptoms.

 There are several treatment options for trigger finger, including:

-• Surgery: If the above treatments are not effective, surgery may be recommended to treat trigger finger.
-The procedure is performed to release the trapped tendon and allow it to move freely within its tendon sheath.
+• Surgery: If the above treatments are ineffective, surgery may be recommended to treat trigger finger.
+The procedure is performed to release the trapped tendon and allow it to move freely in its tendon sheath.
 The surgery is an outpatient procedure, usually performed under local anesthesia, and the patient can return home the same day.

 Make an appointment with Dr. Jordi Jiménez.
 He will see you in the center of Palma and help you regain your quality of life.